openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Providers that do not understand the value of this scope in a request MUST ignore it entirely.

+If the Credential Issuer metadata contain an `authorization_server` property, the authorization request MUST also contain a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value.

 Below is a non-normative example of a Authorization Request using the scope `com.example.healthCardCredential`:

 ```